Is the QR bubble losing air

 QR codes are in the theory a very strong concept: Click (analogue shutter sound) and automatically jump to the web site!
 An imidiate ease-of-use that most web users are longing for.
 Unfortunately the concept also has spikes pointing i all directions.

 Any use of the codes are relying on that the users have positive experiences using them.
-With too many bad experiences, the customers would be less inclined to click-and-go to the web site.
-That is very tough odds.
+With too many bad

 In the last month I have click-scanned myself to web sites via a pretty large part of the QR codes I’ve met.
 The issues to deal with about the codes are still: